elixir-lang/elixir-lang.github.com/install.markdown

 iex.bat
 ```

+You may want to [set the $PATH environment variable](#setting-path-environment-variable) for your whole system.
 Use `install.sh --help` or `install.bat --help` to learn more about available arguments and options.

-Install scripts support installing Elixir 1.14+.

 ## Precompiled package